 Outreach and Volunteer Coordinator

 Katherine Kuhn lived in multiple states growing up and later found herself wanting to retreat somewhere close to the coast.
 She attended Spring Hill College in Mobile, Alabama where she earned a Bachelor of Science in Marine Organismal Biology.
-Shortly after graduating, she began a fellowship program with the Alabama Coastal Foundation where she later was hired on full time as the Coastal Relations Coordinator for two years.
+Shortly after graduating, she began a fellowship program with the Alabama Coastal Foundation where she later was hired on as the Coastal Relations Coordinator for two years.
 Katherine was a graduate of Mobile United’s Connect Mobile Young Professionals class of 2019.
 In 2020 she completed training in Seattle to become a NOAA Fisheries certified North Pacific Fisheries Observer in Alaska for two terms.
-She now lives in Orange Beach where she enjoys being outdoors, drawing, and learning about local flora and fauna.
+She now lives in Orange Beach where she enjoys longboarding, attempting to surf, and learning about local flora and fauna.